 “I’ve seen two sets of pivots during the pandemic,” said Chris.
 “The first, obviously, was digital and virtual as a direct response to the pandemic.
 We’re now seeing a pivot to customers because the lack of physical engagements limited our ability to up sell and cross-sell.
 I begged the question, ‘where is growth going to come from?’”

 Demand generation and ABM were also mentioned hand in hand at times throughout the debate.
-For Chris, demand generation has incentivized marketers to focus on accounts and the personalization that affords, yet the M in the title may actually stand for misnomer, given the fact ABM is more about total-company engagement rather than a purely marketing focus.
+For Chris, demand generation has incentivised marketers to focus on accounts and the personalisation that affords, yet the M in the title may actually stand for misnomer, given the fact ABM is more about total-company engagement rather than a purely marketing focus.